gjbae1212/cloud-instance-dns/README.md

 - ingress port running **cloud-instance-dns** must open(port of config.yaml).

 ### Configure NS Record
-If Your **cloud-instance-dns** will register global DNS, you must input NS record from your domain.
+If your **cloud-instance-dns** will register global DNS, you must input NS record from your domain.
 Assume having `example.com` and you are running **cloud-instance-dns** on instance(assume public domain `ec2-1.1.1.1.region.compute.amazonaws.com`<must not IP>).
 And then you will make `hello.example.com.` DNS.
 ```bash